Home » New York Mafia Locations » This Location

 Although estimates vary, it is believed that the group committed 100–200 murders.

-In the late 1970s, DeMeo set up a huge auto theft enterprise.
-The operation, which became known as "the Empire Boulevard Operation", involved shipping stolen cars to Puerto Rico and the Middle East.
+In the late 1970s, DeMeo set up a large auto theft enterprise.
+The operation, which became known as the Empire Boulevard Operation, involved shipping stolen cars to Puerto Rico and the Middle East.

 However, in 1980, the operation fell apart after the FBI raided the warehouse that served as its headquarters.

-Although this raid added to DeMeo's legal woes, the truth is that his downfall was already in the making.
+Although this raid added to DeMeo's legal woes, the truth is that his downfall was already in the works.

 Why was he killed?

-At one point, they even put out the word to other crime families in New York that they were available for murder contracts.
+DeMeo and his crew continued to carry out unsanctioned killings, despite repeated warnings from the leadership of the family.
+They even put out the word to other crime families in New York that they were available for contract murders.

 Another contentious issue was their decision to sell drugs.